The Mestiza Muse

 Conclusion

-Plopping curly hair is one of the simplest ways to improve curl definition, reduce frizz, and make your routine easier.
+Plopping curly hair is a simple way to improve definition, reduce frizz, and support healthier-looking curls without excessive heat.

 HI,I'M VERNA